open-cogsci/osdoc/content/pages/tutorials/beginner.md

 The error message also indicates that the error comes from the prepare phase of the *gaze_cue* item.

-Finally, the error message indicates what specifically when wrong when evaluating the text 'gaze_{gaze_ceu}.png'.
-Specifically, the name 'gaze_ceu' is not defined.
+Finally, the error message indicates what specifically went wrong when evaluating the text 'gaze_{gaze_ceu}.png': the name 'gaze_ceu' is not defined.

-While reading the error message carefully, the cause and solution probably already came to your mind: we made a simple spelling mistake in the *gaze_cue* item, writing '{gaze_ceu}' rather than `{gaze_cue}`!
+While reading the error message carefully, the cause and solution probably already came to your mind: we made a simple spelling mistake in the *gaze_cue* item, writing '{gaze_ceu}' instead of '{gaze_cue}'!
 And this resulted in an error because there is no variable with the name `gaze_ceu`.
 This can be easily fixed by opening the script of the *gaze_cue* item and fixing the typo.

 ## Finally: Some general considerations regarding timing and backend selection